Frequently Asked Questions (FAQs) about the IASD Dream Study Groups Program (DSGP)

 A: No, the DSGP is a community of online dream study groups (DSGs), all studying the same content together (the IASD Foundation Series) over the course of a year.
 However, in the third course of the DSGP Foundation Series, all DSGs will learn about some methods of dreamwork and will be prompted by weekly discussion questions to discuss them in the DSG forums.

-Q: How many differences are there between the DSGP and the Independent Study?
+Q: How many differences are there between the DSGP and the Independent Study (IS) Foundation Series?
 There seems to be some difference in content according to the course description.

-A: The actual content of the presentations (audio and slides) is the same between the two, except the DSGP has videos whereas the Independent Study (IS) has PowerPoints and PDFs with separate audio files.
-The same general content is organized into four courses in the IS, and three courses in the DSGP.
-The DSGP has (text only) forums where people in each DSG will discuss course content prompted by weekly discussion questions.
-The IS has a bit more text description for each course, but no discussion questions.
+A: The actual content of the presentations (audio and slides) is the same between the two, except the DSGP has videos whereas currently, the Independent Study (IS) has PowerPoints and PDFs with separate audio files.
+The DSGP has (text only) forums where people in each DSG discuss course content prompted by weekly discussion questions.
+The IS has a bit more text description for each course, but no group discussion questions.
 The DSGP has a 52 week limit for access, and each group progresses together through the modules, after a predetermined number of weeks to complete each module.
-The IS Course is available indefinitely and the student determines the pace or speed of completion.
+The IS is available indefinitely and the student determines the pace or speed of completion.